malthe/chameleon/docs/index.rst

 .. note:: If you've used page templates in a Zope environment previously, note that Chameleon uses Python as the default expression language (instead of *path* expressions).

-The basic language (knows as the *template attribute language* or TAL) is simple enough to grasp from an example:
+The basic language (known as the *template attribute language* or TAL) is simple enough to grasp from an example:

 .. code-block:: genshi